codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 <!--Questions: Add prereq to authenticate the CLI using the token and everything about the token -->

-Access to the Codefresh CLI is only needed  during the Runner installation.
-After that, the Runner will authenticate on it own using the details provided.
-You do NOT need to install the Codefresh CLI on the cluster that is running Codefresh pipelines.

 During installation, you can see which API token will be used by the runner (if you don't provide one).
 The printed token includes the permissions used by the Runner to communicate with the Codefresh platform and run pipelines.
 If you save the token, even if or when you delete the deployment, you can use the same token to restore the Runner's permissions without having to re-install the Codefresh Runner.